 UROP Program Eligibility

-Any incoming first year student who has been admitted and will be attending the University of Michigan - Ann Arbor during the Fall 2017 - Winter 2018 Academic Year OR
+Any incoming first year student who has been admitted and will be attending the University of Michigan - Ann Arbor OR

-A student who is currently attending the University of Michigan - Ann Arbor and with Sophomore standing during the Fall 2017 - Winter 2018 Academic Year
+A student who is currently attending the University of Michigan - Ann Arbor and with Sophomore standing.

 (Please Note: If you are a current Sophomore participating in UROP and wish to continue participating in UROP as a Junior, you MUST instead apply to the Research Scholars Program.)

-For more information about this program, send email to email@example.com or phone at 734.615.9000.
+For more information about this program, email email@example.com or phone 734.615.9000.
 Please be sure to include your UMID number and/or U-M uniqname in all your correspondence.